Celebrating AAPI Month with Booth Student Groups

 The Japan Club fosters the exchange of Japanese culture within Chicago Booth through social and cultural events.
 The Japan Club also provides resources for students interested in pursuing careers in Japan, promotes the Chicago Booth brand in Japan, and engages with alumni and corporate recruiters from Japan.

 “The Japan Club has been an essential part of my MBA journey.
 Even during my application process, the club helped me connect with Japanese students who provided valuable information, ultimately influencing my decision to attend Booth.
 At Booth, the Japan Club helped me find my community and make friends, not only with Japanese students but also with those interested in Asian culture.
 This being my first time studying in the U.S., I was very nervous initially, but the community made me feel at home in a foreign land.
-The support and camaraderie from the Japan Club has been invaluable to me.
-So, as one of the incoming co-chairs of the Japan Club, I cannot wait to host more events!” – Jiaqi Chen, former co-chair of Japan Club
+The support and camaraderie from the Japan Club has been invaluable to me. – Jiaqi Chen, former co-chair of Japan Club

 "The Japan Club is a group open for all students to experience, taste, and visit Japan.
-More than 70% of our club members are non-Japanese who love to try and experience Japanese culture.
-We also host a trip to Japan during spring break!
-It's a fun way to connect with fellow students who appreciate these cultural experiences and open their horizons.
-Whether you are a first-timer or someone well-acquainted with the culture, I enjoy sharing my identity and background with others and hosting events.
-As an international student, these activities bring me special joy and comfort, and have helped me create a welcoming sense of community at Booth." – Shingo Ehara, co-chair of Japan Club
+More than 70% of our club members are non-Japanese who love to explore and experience Japanese culture.
+We host a variety of cultural events each academic quarter as well as the annual Japan Trek!
+Whether you are a first-timer or well-acquainted with the culture, sharing my background and hosting these activities brings me special joy, helping create a welcoming sense of community at Booth." – Naoki Imura, co-chair of Japan Club

 Japan Club